Skip to content

 screenshot GFAviz

-Variants analyses
+Variant analyses

-Calling from the graph directly
+Calling variants directly from the graph

 # Calling variants from IPO323 haplotype